ARadRareness/assistant-coder/README.md

 A system architecture for a completely offline AI assistant that amongst other things can be used to chat and generate coding solutions using large language models.

 ## Features
+* Support for local GGUF models through a llama.cpp setup.
+* Support for GPT-3.5 Turbo model through the OpenAI API.
-* Flask server that handles multiple conversations.
+* Flask server that handles multiple simultaneous conversations.
-* Support for simple tools (browse/search web, read files, retrieve time and date).
+* Support for basic tools (browse/search web, read files, retrieve time and date).
 * Support for knowledge retrieval (using embeddings and vector stores).
 * Suggestion system where the assistant can suggest follow-up questions.
 * Safety system where the assistant asks for permission to access files and the internet.